25 VS Code Extensions Worth Installing in 2026

 21. Live Share

 Publisher: Microsoft Why it matters: Real-time collaborative editing, like Google Docs but for code.
-You share a link, and your collaborator can see and edit your code in their own VS Code instance.
-It even supports shared terminals and debugging sessions.
+Share a link, and your collaborator can see and edit your code in their own VS Code instance.
+Shared terminals and debugging sessions too.
 I use this extensively for pair programming with remote teammates.
+It's probably the closest thing to sitting next to someone that remote work offers.

 Visual Enhancements